 On the horizon

 After a solid winter of long runs, tempo sessions and meaty intervals to build a strong aerobic engine, The Stable had a fantastic pre-season in the spring.
 Barriers were shattered, confidence and ambitions grew.

-Most of the stallions are now sharpening up for a summer on the tartan.
+Most are now sharpening up for a summer on the tartan.
 For some, this will be a new and likely frightening prospect.
 However, the main benefit of training all year round and alternating the focus of training is that weaknesses will be touched upon at some point.
 Regardless of the results of the summer, they know the hard work they put in over the coming months will come back to help them in the winter months, just like the lockdown training has benefited them in the spring.

 Once the track season is over and club fixtures return to the calendar (fingers crossed), The Stable will contribute a serious amount of firepower to the Belgrave arsenal.
 Keep your eyes on this lot.
 There are going to be some very fast runners hitting races left, right and center.
 And they're only getting faster...

 Find out more about Matt Welsh, our KOTWF running coach